itsthisjustin/alexa-todoist-sync/cloudflare/PROJECT_STATUS.md

 - May be slower than native browser automation
 - Subject to Cloudflare's rendering limits/quotas

-## ❌ NOT YET IMPLEMENTED (BLOCKERS)

-### Critical Missing Features
-- [ ] **Stripe Price IDs** - Placeholder IDs in code, need real ones from Stripe dashboard
-- [ ] **Todoist Disconnect** - Button exists but shows toast, needs DELETE endpoint
-- [ ] **Amazon Reconnect** - Button exists but shows toast, needs to clear session and show form

-### Impact
-Without Stripe Price IDs:
-- Users can see pricing tiers
-- Upgrade button will fail when clicked (invalid price_id error from Stripe)

-Without Disconnect/Reconnect:
-- Users stuck if they want to change accounts
-- No way to fix broken connections without manual intervention

 ## 🎯 Future Enhancements (Nice to Have)

 ### Nice to Have
 - [ ] Session health check - periodic validation of Amazon cookies
 - [ ] Proactive re-authentication - notify user before session expires
 - [ ] Better error messages - distinguish between expired session vs invalid credentials
-- [ ] Sync history - show last 10 syncs with timestamps
+- [ ] Sync history - show last 10 syncs with timestamps and status
-- [ ] Manual sync button - trigger immediate sync

 ### Advanced Features
 - [ ] Multiple shopping lists - sync more than just the default list